Skip to main content

 Background jobs you can see

-pg-boss handles scan, probe, thumbnail, sprite, HLS, and import jobs.
-The Operations dashboard mirrors job state so you always know what the worker is doing.
+Scan, probe, thumbnail, sprite, HLS, and import jobs run in the background.
+The Operations dashboard mirrors every job in real time — so you always know what the system is doing.

 Library